scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 language to offer inlined classes whose operations have zero overhead at runtime.

-This feature allows users to define classes with a few restrictions in exchange of performance (value classes are not boxed/unboxed under some concrete scenarios, that are deemed to be commonplace).
+This feature allows users to define classes with a few restrictions in exchange of performance (value classes are boxed/unboxed under some concrete scenarios, that are deemed to be commonplace).

 These scenarios, while certainly common, do not cover the majority of scenarios